reasonwithoutrestraint/site/Original/Ethics/My Position/Substantive Morality.md

 	- Further, there might be certain situations that everyone has reason to prefer, but only in trivial circumstances, e.g. a policy that makes everyone else better off.
 But consequentialism purports to provide more than this, it is supposed to explain how sometimes harming certain people is offset by benefiting others.
 	- Instead of looking torwards evaluations of collective states of affairs, we seek principles that constrain our behavior without reference to any notions of final goodness.
 - Reject completeness:
-	- Agents have multiple optional spaces of consequences to product
+	- Agents have multiple optional spaces of consequences to produce
 	- Satisficing vs maximizing consequentialism
 	- This is not JUST satisficing, because agents are permitted to be sub-optimal so long as they don't cause extreme suffering.
 	- Further, agents have PERMISSION (not OBLIGATION) to value themselves.
 E.g. if they chose to save themselves instead of 2 othes, or if they chose to save 2 others instead of themselves, both  are permissible and neither is blameworthy.